 ✓ Fast Processing ✓ Great Discounts & Offers ✓ Easy EMI Facility | Apply for Credit Card from Axis Bank now!
 Apply Now

 Wondering what is the minimum amount due on a credit card?
 The answer is simple.
 As the phrase suggests, it is the minimum amount that you have to pay towards your credit card bill.
+You can pay this amount on or before the due date.
+Generally, you don’t need to calculate this amount as the issuer will mention it on your credit card bill.

-How is the Minimum Due on a Credit Card Calculated?
+How is the Minimum Due on a Credit Card Calculated

 Usually, the minimum amount due on a credit card is around 5% of the total outstanding amount in the current billing cycle.
 However, if you have any credit card EMI, the minimum due amount usually includes that as well.
 As a result, the overall minimum due amount may be higher than the amount spent in some instances.

 Here’s an example to help you understand how banks calculate the minimum due amount.

 Assume that the credit card issuer releases the billing statement on the 18th of every month.
 So, the final date to pay the due amount is on the 6th of the following month.
+Imagine that the finance charges are 4% per month.
+No interest is charged if transactions are made on the 19th and 28th of February.
+On 18th March, the first statement was generated.
+If the transaction is initiated for ₹5,000, the minimum due would be ₹250 (5% of ₹5,000).

+If you make the minimum payment before the 18th of April, the outstanding amount will incur the interest, that is, ₹4,750 (₹5,000 - ₹250).
 Any transaction made in this month before 18th April gets added to the outstanding amount.
 Even if you pay the minimum amount due, the outstanding amount will continue to incur interest.
-This will be charged as per the finance charges percentage.

 • Interest on previous month outstanding amount = ₹190 (₹4,750 x 4%)